 Bill Stalcup Works at Nalco How did you get into polo: Vince Azzaro taught Bil and his father as well as Walt & Steve Kuhn at Pheasant Run, IL in 1970 Favorite thing about polo: Making ponies and scoring goals from distance.
 Bill owns 5 horses that he and his wife have trained.

-Greg Holditch Greg Holditch is a Senior Vice President of investments in the Private Bank at Wells Fargo & Co.
+Greg Holditch Greg Holditch is a Senior Vice President of investments at Wells Fargo Advisors.
 His wife Katy introduced him to horseback riding 25 years ago.
 Two years ago he decided to start playing Polo instead of starting up golf, when his kids all went to college.
 He is a member of several riding groups: White Mountain Range Ride, Verde Vaqueros and the Arizona Mounted Reserve.

 Croix Waage has been a long time supporter of APC and has been playing polo for 8 years.
 We are happy to